 Veterinary Biomedical Sciences Graduate Program

-Pamela Lloyd, PhD—Associate Professor and Coordinator of Graduate Studies
+Pamela Lovern, PhD—Associate Professor and Coordinator of Graduate Studies

 The veterinary biomedical sciences (VBS) graduate program is a multidisciplinary program intended to provide students a broad base of research areas to address individual student interests.
 The program is administered within the Center for Veterinary Health Sciences but may involve faculty from other colleges.
 Programs of research and study leading to the degrees of Master of Science and Doctor of Philosophy are available within the broad areas of focus: infectious diseases, pathobiology, and physiological sciences.
 The program is designed to prepare individuals for careers in teaching and research, and specialization is possible within each area dependent upon student and faculty interests and available funding.